Finspire13/Finspire13.github.io/_pages/about.md

 - *2025*, Area Chair of International Conference on Learning Representations (ICLR)
 - *2025*, Area Chair of Conference on Neural Information Processing Systems (NeurIPS)
+- *2024*, Area Chair of International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI)
 - *2024*, Chair of The 1st Workshop on Efficiency, Security, and Generalization of Multimedia Foundation Models at ACM MM 2024
-- *2024*, Area Chair of International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI)
 - *2024*, Co-Chair of IJCNN 2024 Special Session “Efficiency, Security, and Generalization of Foundation Models"
 <!-- - *2023*, Co-Organizer of Coding Fest USYD & Macquarie Workshop -->
-- *2022*, Local Arrangement Chair and Session Chair of The International Conference on Digital Image Computing: Techniques and Applications (DICTA)
+- *2022*, Local Chair of The International Conference on Digital Image Computing: Techniques and Applications (DICTA)
 - Program Committee Member of CVPR, ICCV, ECCV, NeurIPS, ICML, ICLR, MICCAI, ACM MM, BMVC, AAAI, IJCAI, KDD, ICDM, DICTA
 - Reviewer of IJCV, TPAMI, TMI, TMM, TCSVT, TNNLS, CVIU, TMLR, Pattern Recognition, IEEE Access